Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 psychological cosmological

-mind meditate Buddha fruit Formless Dharmakâya Mother
+mind meditate fruit beyond Form & Formless Dharmakâya Mother

-speech/wind reflect Dharma path Form Sambhogakâya Son
+speech/wind reflect path Form/Formless Sambhogakâya Son

-body study Sangha view Desire Nirmânakâya Energy
+body study view Desire Nirmânakâya Energy

 Bodhisattvas engage in virtuous actions and accumulate extensive merit or non-samsaric "good karma", i.e. actions leading to enlightenment, the escape from "samsâra" (liberation) and the realization of omniscience (Buddhahood).
 These actions are paths leading to the transient happiness of higher rebirths (as humans, anti-gods or gods), to the ultimate happiness of liberation (Arhathood) or to awakening or full enlightenment (Buddhahood).